ashirafumiiro/UmbracoDocs/Reference/Management/Services/MemberService/Index.md

 ### Services property

-If you wish to use use the member service in a class that inherits from one of the Umbraco base classes (eg. `SurfaceController`, `UmbracoApiController` or `UmbracoAuthorizedApiController`), you can access the member service through a local `Services` property:
+If you wish to use the member service in a class that inherits from one of the Umbraco base classes (eg. `SurfaceController`, `UmbracoApiController` or `UmbracoAuthorizedApiController`), you can access the member service through a local `Services` property:

 ```csharp
 IMemberService memberService = Services.MemberService;